 - 2.4 The provisional settlement was announced on 13 December.
-Key changes from the MTFS assumptions are: - New Homes Bonus an additional £340k for 2019/20; - Business Rates Baseline funding increased to £2.427m (safety net level) to reflect the 75% pilot in 2019/20 and the rolling-in of Rural Services Delivery Grant; - Rural Services Delivery Grant maintained at 2018/19 level (subject to safety net); - Additional £37k share of levy surplus

-In accordance with the approved MTFS the additional resources have been transferred to Reserves for future allocation.
+Key changes from the MTFS assumptions are: - New Homes Bonus an additional £340k for 2019/20; - Business Rates Baseline funding increased to £2.427m (safety net level) to reflect the 75% pilot in 2019/20 and the rolling-in of Rural Services Delivery Grant; - Rural Services Delivery Grant maintained at 2018/19 level (subject to safety net); - Additional £37k share of levy surplus transferred to Reserves for future allocation.
 Beyond 2019/20 the funding system is subject to review and for 2020/21 onwards current baselines (plus inflation) are assumed.
 In 2019/20 the revenue budget requirement for Business Rates includes £128k to bring in-year Business Rates Income up to Baseline.